mbl/vis/README.md

 give me very detailed understanding of the pitfalls of web development, as opposed to a generic non-knowledge like "JavaScript is slow".

+## Twitch

+I am streaming my work at https://www.twitch.tv/mmbala .

+Besides just coding, I hope to find some like-minded devs that I can engage with and learn from.